microsoft/onnxruntime/docs/ORT_use_trtion_kernel.md

 ```
 This is a very simple implementation.
 The `n_cols` parameter should be smaller than BLOCK_SIZE.
 And BLOCK_SIZE MUST be determined at compile time.

 In order to support different input shape, we compile mulitple kernels with different BLOCK_SIZE.

-Each kernel generate different BLOCK_SIZE, num_warps and shared memory usage, we call them as `metadata`, and these metadata are needed when launching kernels in onnxruntime.
+Each kernel with different BLOCK_SIZE generates different num_warps and shared memory usage, we call them as `metadata`, and these metadata are needed when launching kernels in onnxruntime.

 We develop a script `tools/ci_build/compile_triton.py` to compile kernel and generate metadata for kernel launching.